Claremont Football Club: 2000–present

 After 1994, Claremont's fortunes declined somewhat, and financial difficulties threatened their existence in the middle 1990s.
 However, at WAFL level they managed to remain competitive throughout the 1990s and 2000s if never threatening for a premiership until 2004, when they were thrashed by Subiaco in the grand final, a fate which befell Claremont again in 2005 from South Fremantle.

 Claremont ended the 2007 season strongly, claiming the minor premiership, but lost to Subiaco in the WAFL Grand Final on 23 September 2007.
 Coach Ashley Prescott left the club at the end of the season to take up an assistant coaching role with Essendon.
 Prescott's replacement was former assistant coach, Roger Kerr (former East Fremantle player and father of West Coast Eagles player, Daniel Kerr), who was given a two-year contract.
 Claremont also won the 2007 Rodriquez Shield (the team which has the best League, Reserves and Colts record combined).

 Claremont's 2008 campaign kicked off on 22 March against West Perth at Claremont Oval, which Claremont won by 14 points.
 It was Roger Kerr's first game in charge of the club.
 He took the reins of the club, following the loss of experienced players such as Daniel Bandy (retired), Rowan Jones (retired), Luke Toia (retired), as well as Mitch Morton (Richmond) and Cale Morton (Melbourne).
 Other losses include Luke Dwyer (retired), Darren Harper (retired), Aaron Jarvis (retired), Trent Martin (East Perth), Tim Nelli (East Fremantle), Tom Matson (overseas) and Rory Walton (overseas).
-The Tiger's only gain this year was former-Brisbane Lions midfielder Marcus Allan.
+The Tigers' only gain this year was former Brisbane Lions midfielder Marcus Allan.
 The Tigers finished the season second last, saving themselves from the wooden spoon with a victory on the last day of the competition.

 Claremont lost their first match of 2009 and things were starting to look a bit wobbly after they lost their second match.
 The losing streak continued, during which they lost nine games in a row.
 At the end of April the club decided to cut short Kerr's two-year coaching contract.
 Claremont appointed Simon McPhee as a caretaker coach, becoming the club's 30th league coach.
 McPhee had been the coach of Claremont's Colts team for the last three seasons.
 Under the new coach the Tigers started to win a couple of games.
 They finished in eighth place on the ladder, with seven wins from twenty matches.
 The Claremont Colts side showed a great future for the league side, by defeating Peel Thunder in the Colts Grand Final, by over 8 goals.
 Another positive was that Chad Jones won the Bernie Naylor Medal, kicking 77 goals.